tiagofilipe12/GSoC17/README.md

     - [x] Real-time graph visualization.
     - [x] Manifest file improvement (this might be solved with DAG visualization)
-- [ ] Start studying and documenting the graph generation of orchestrators.
+- [ ] Start studying and documenting the graph generation of orchestrators. ***
 - [ ] Folder naming according to the definition of tasks? (needs discussion)
 - [ ] Incremental mode (useful for debugging).
 - [ ] Benchmark bionode-watermill comparison ([check this issue](https://github.com/bionode/GSoC17/issues/3)).
 - [ ] Implement streams.

+## Ideas

+* Optional tasks (Comment lines, pass an option to task itself and still be able to import the task and use it, multiple pipelines)
+* Object pipeline definition (try to change the pipeline from a promise to an object.. and ability to import the pipeline into another pipeline, know dag shape ahead of running). ***
+* CWL
+* use cases for streaming tasks (a | b | c), saving stodut to files, etc
+* Human input in certain tasks
+* Improve graph visualization to see in real-time which files already run and where it is (marking it as green/red for instance whether or not task is done)
+* Ad hoc multi (input) dataset implementation --> each one runs in its own dag (first implementation).